U.S. Department of Labor Conducting Wage Survey Of Indiana Residential Construction Projects

 News Release

-"Employers must maintain accurate records and ensure employees receive all the wages they have legally earned," said Wage and Hour Division District Director David King in Minneapolis.
-"We encourage employers to make use of the many tools we provide to help them, and to contact the Wage and Hour Division for assistance to ensure they understand their obligations."
+"Employers must pay their employees the wages they have legally earned," said Wage and Hour Division District Director David King in Minneapolis.
+"We encourage employers to make use of the many tools the Wage and Hour Division provides to help them understand their obligations, and to contact us for assistance."

 Employers who discover overtime or minimum wage violations may self-report and resolve those violations without litigation through the PAID program.
 For more information about the FLSA and other laws enforced by the Division, contact the Division's toll-free helpline at 866-4US-WAGE (487-9243).
 Information is also available at https://www.dol.gov/whd including a search tool to use if you think you may be owed back wages collected by WHD.